SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ``__LINE__``    Int     The line number on which it appears ``__COLUMN__``  Int     The column number in which it begins
 ==============  ======  ========================================

+..
+TR: Confirm these types are expected.
+   This is what I get at the REPL.

 .. langref-grammar